 Hale County This Morning, This Evening looks at the lives of Daniel Collins and Quincy Bryant, two young African American men from rural Hale County, Alabama, over the course of five years.
 Collins attends college in search of opportunity while Bryant becomes a father to an energetic son in an open-ended, poetic form that privileges the patiently observed interstices of their lives.
 The audience is invited to experience the mundane and monumental, birth and death, the quotidian and the sublime.
 These moments combine to communicate the region’s deep culture and provide glimpses of the complex ways the African American community’s collective image is integrated into America’s visual imagination.

 In his directorial debut, award-winning photographer and director RaMell Ross offers a refreshingly direct approach to documentary that fills in the gaps between individual black male icons.
 Hale County This Morning, This Evening allows the viewer an emotive impression of the Historic South, trumpeting the beauty of life and consequences of the social construction of race, while simultaneously offering a testament to dreaming despite the odds.

-Our event is sponsored by Film and Video Studies, African and African American Studies, Global Affairs, Global Programs, History and Art History, the School of Art, Women and Gender Studies, Art and Visual Technology, Photography, Film and Media Studies, the American Studies Program at Georgetown University, and the student organization DKA.
+Our event is sponsored by Film and Video Studies, African and African American Studies, Global Affairs, Global Programs, History and Art History, CHSS, CVPA, University Life, School of Art, Women and Gender Studies, Art and Visual Technology, CVPA's Kritikos Series: Arts in Context, Film and Media Studies, the American Studies Program at Georgetown University, and Delta Kappa Alpha.

 For more information: